 Meet With A Florida Divorce Appeals Lawyer

-The family law attorneys at the Kramer Law Firm have significant experience with appellate practice.
+The family law attorneys at the New Future Divorce & Family Law Firm have significant experience with appellate practice.
 Our capabilities for research, litigation and oral argument are extensive.
 Our knowledge of Florida divorce law, as well different legal areas including estate planning, bankruptcy, criminal defense, business law, foreclosure defense, and civil litigation, enable us to help our clients in many ways that may not be apparent to them at first, but are important because many divorce cases can involve legal issues affected by other areas of law.

 Most importantly, we are concerned with the stability and emotional needs of our clients.
 Divorce can take a terrible toll on the divorcee and on the family, and our firm is committed to helping each and every person who comes to us meet their challenges with both compassion and strong legal guidance.